ndiego/wordpress-university-workshop/steps/step-10/readme.md

 ```
 5. Confirm that the link underline thickness is now thinner in the Editor and on the front end.
 6. Navigate to **Appearance → Editor → Styles** and click the pencil icon or the canvas to edit Global Styles.
-7. In the Styles panel click on "Additional CSS" and confirm the custom CSS added in `theme.json` is present.
+7. In the Styles panel, click "Additional CSS" and confirm the custom CSS added in `theme.json` is present.

 ### 2. Per-block stylesheets